jarimayenburg/proj-compsci/README.md

 ## Generating a landscape

 To generate a landscape to run the wildfire simulator in, you can use the script `grids/generate_random_grid.py`.
 Run `./grids/generate_random_grid.py -h` for more information.

-## Preliminary research

-We did some preliminary research before starting with the implementation.
-It can be found under Initial_research.pdf.

 ## Acknowledgments